ragaeeb/paragrafs/README.md

 ## License

 `paragrafs` is released under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE.MD](./LICENSE.MD) file for more details.

 ## Author